ZIYUT/CVeri/README.md

 3. Add new certifiers by entering their wallet address and title/organization
 4. Add new admins by entering their wallet address

+---
 ## Smart Contract

-The system is powered by the `ResumeRegistry` smart contract deployed on the Polygon Amoy testnet.
-The contract handles:
+The **ResumeRegistry** contract on Polygon Mainnet manages:
 - Resume CID storage
-- Experience verification
+- Hash-based experience verification
-- Certifier authorization
-- Admin management
+- Role-based access control (admins/certifiers)

+---
 ## Deployment

 ### Local Development